-So you have a Mexican craving, but not sure where to try?
+So you have a Mexican (or even a Medium) craving, but not sure where to try?
+How about Medium?
 Who would think that in a place like Japan, an island historically cut-off from its Western and Asian neighbours, years later would be home to some of the most popular and delectable cuisine in the world.
 Specifically, Tokyo, home to a generous selection of unique and international dining experiences across its many different districts.

 Enter Cafe & Bar Medium, a Mexican themed bar and restaurant situated in Kiyosumi-Shirakawa, a short stone’s throw away from Central Tokyo and Otemachi Station.

 Upon entering the restaurant, you will the notice the interior is lined with a combination of Mexican Sombrero’s, fine Tequilas and some interesting and obscure Japanese ornaments.
 Enough to suggest there are some Central American flavours fused with a hint of oriental influence fresh from the East.
 The menu on offer is available in both Japanese and English, so communication barriers aside, you should be able to point your way to success.

 The restaurant opens for both lunch and dinner, so depending on your preference you can opt for the cheaper lunch option, or go all outcome dinner time.
 For lunch, some of the more popular choices are the Medium (exclusive) Hot Dog and Burrito Bowl with your selection of meat including Taco mince, pork and Jerk Chicken too.
 Some of the recommended favourites on the dinner menu include Medium Nachos, Guacamole, Medium Burrito, Jerk Chicken and any of the Tacos you can find on the menu.